 Keep an eye out for great deals on airfare is something anyone can easily do.
-We found a good deal on round trip airfare for a week in Paris this spring just by stalking Skyscanner and Google Flights.
+We found a good deal on round-trip airfare for a week in Paris just by stalking Skyscanner and Google Flights.
 I don’t usually have time for that though so I rely on a couple of other services to help me find deals.

 Another good free option for airfare deals is Secret Flying.
-I get more frequent alerts from Scott’s Cheap Flights, but it’s free so what have you got to lose?
+I get more frequent alerts from Going (formerly Scott’s Cheap Flights), but Secret Flying is free so what have you got to lose?

 Drive to your destination rather than fly